 How is ShelterBox responding?

-We are working on three projects – two in Ukraine and one supporting those fleeing the county.
+We are working on three projects – two in Ukraine and one supporting refugees.

 Support Our Work

 Your donation will help provide lifesaving aid for families affected by the Ukraine crisis or other conflicts and disasters around the world.

 What is happening in Ukraine?

 Brutal conflict in Ukraine has left millions of people with no safe place to call home.
 Innocent civilians are being killed, families and lives are being torn apart.

 Now, more than eight months after the start of the war, over 15 million people are in need of urgent humanitarian assistance.